 Palm Beach Equine Clinic President Dr. Scott Swerdlin often says, “If you want to attract equine veterinary specialists, you have to have impressive facilities and technology in place.”
-Palm Beach Equine Clinic is one of the few veterinary clinics in the country to offer their clients the talents of board-certified specialists in nearly every branch of equine veterinary medicine.
-One such specialist is Dr. Peter Heidmann, a graduate of Tufts University School of Veterinary Medicine, who joined the PBEC team in 2016.
+Palm Beach Equine Clinic is one of the few veterinary clinics in the country to offer clients the talents of board-certified specialists in nearly every branch of equine veterinary medicine.
+One such specialist is Peter Heidmann, DVM, DACVIM, a graduate of Tufts University School of Veterinary Medicine, who joined Palm Beach Equine Clinic in 2016.

-But, to understand how the tools are most effective, one must understand what exactly internal medicine is.
-In an effort to define it, Dr. Heidmann noted, “What you’ll see on the American College of Veterinary Internal Medicine (ACVIM) website is an emphasis on organ systems and organ system problems – respiratory disease, gastrointestinal disease, and neurologic disease being three of the most prevalent.
+To understand how diagnostic tools are most effective, one must understand what exactly internal medicine is.
+In an effort to define internal medicine, Dr. Heidmann noted, “What you’ll see on the American College of Veterinary Internal Medicine (ACVIM) website is an emphasis on organ systems and organ system problems – respiratory disease, gastrointestinal disease, and neurologic disease being three of the most prevalent.

 “What it really entails is a way of analyzing problems specific to the organ systems,” he continued.
 “It can be all over the map, and that’s part of what makes the specialty so fun and interesting.”